manateelazycat/awesome-tray/README.md

 - `awesome-tray-evil-show-mode`: If non-nil, show current evil mode in the evil module.
 - `awesome-tray-evil-show-macro`: If non-nil, show recording macro in the evil module.
 - `awesome-tray-evil-show-cursor-count`: If non-nil, show multiple cursors count in the evil module.
+- `awesome-tray-github-update-duration`: Update duration of the github notification, in seconds.
+- `awesome-tray-github-erase-duration`: Github notification time before it gets removed from the bar, in seconds.

 ## Customize Module
 You can control modules through option ```awesome-tray-active-modules```.